 Order on Amazon | Support local bookstores

-“From the author of the beloved national bestseller Migrations, a #1 IndieNext pick, a gorgeous and pulse-pounding new novel set in the wild Scottish Highlands.”
-It’s about a woman named Inti, who’s in charge of a project to re-introduce wolves in Scotland.
+Once There Were Wolves is about a woman named Inti, who’s in charge of a project to re-introduce wolves in the Scottish Highlands.
 The nearby farmers aren’t happy about this change, though, and when a man is found dead, tensions rise even further.
+At the same time, Inti is desperately trying to heal her emotionally traumatized twin sister.

 Read my full review of Once There Were Wolves here.